zlib-ng/zlib-ng/README.md

 * Zlib compatible API with support for dual-linking
 * Modernized native API based on zlib API for ease of porting
 * Modern C11 syntax and a clean code layout
-* Deflate medium and quick algorithms based on Intels zlib fork
+* Deflate medium and quick algorithms based on Intel’s zlib fork
 * Support for CPU intrinsics when available
   * Adler32 implementation using SSSE3, AVX2, AVX512, AVX512-VNNI, Neon, VMX & VSX
   * CRC32-B implementation using PCLMULQDQ, VPCLMULQDQ, ACLE, & IBM Z